 As a result, it is best to work with an attorney who understands the ins and outs of workers’ compensation.
 Our attorneys at The Tawwater Law Firm have years of experience representing professionals who have suffered workplace injuries.
 We work with knowledgeable medical professionals and other experts who can assist in proving your working conditions caused your injury.
 We can also help you pursue a personal injury case if your employer's negligence or another person's actions were the cause of your injury.

-If you work in an office and have suffered an injury, contact us online or call (405) 607-1400 today to schedule a consultation.
+If you work in an office and have suffered an injury, request an appointment online or call (405) 607-1400 today to schedule a consultation.
 The Tawwater Law Firm can help you pursue the restitution you need to get back on your feet.